#Importing the necessary library for our project

 all_models bind_rows(knn_models)

-Finally we can move on to the final step which would be the evaluation of all models using cross validation and comparing their performance metrics particularly Root Squared and Root Mean Squared Error
+Finally, we may proceed to the final phase, which is to evaluate all models using cross validation and compare their performance metrics, particularly Root Squared and Root Mean Squared Error.

 <- metric_set(rmse, rsq)